Saudi-led intervention in the Yemeni civil war

-Egypt, Morocco, Jordan, Sudan, and the United Arab Emirates provided air and ground forces, while Kuwait, Qatar, Bahrain, and Constellis headed several ground operations.
+Egypt, Morocco, Jordan, Sudan, and the United Arab Emirates provided air and ground forces, while Kuwait, Qatar, Bahrain, and U.S. private military contractor Constellis headed several ground operations.
 Djibouti, Eritrea, and Somalia opened their airspace, territorial waters, and military bases to coalition forces.
 At varying stages, the intervention was backed by the United States, United Kingdom, France, Germany, and Canada.
 The U.S. provided intelligence and logistical support, such as aerial refueling and search-and-rescue for downed coalition pilots, accelerated the sale of weapons to coalition states, and continued strikes against AQAP.
-In 2016, American and British military officials were confirmed to have provided advice and training related to Saudi-led airstrikes in Yemen.
+American and British servicemen have provided advice and training related to Saudi-led airstrikes in Yemen.

-The intervention was criticized for killing thousands of noncombatants, destroying civilian infrastructure, and intensifying Yemen's humanitarian crisis.
+The intervention drew criticism from some governments, international organizations, and human rights groups, which stated that it contributed to civilian casualties, damage to infrastructure, and the humanitarian situation in Yemen.
 Academics also dispute whether it violates Article 2(4) of the UN Charter.
 By 2019, the conflict was reported as a "military stalemate", and the following year, Saudi Arabia declared its first unilateral ceasefire.
 On 29 March 2022, the Saudi-led coalition announced that it would cease all hostilities within Yemen to facilitate political talks and peacekeeping efforts; Houthi and Saudi officials subsequently began bilateral peace talks mediated by Oman under UN auspices, and most restrictions on commercial goods were lifted by April 2023.
 As of April 2024, open hostilities have largely ceased, though negotiations are ongoing due to complications caused by Houthi attacks on Red Sea shipping since October 2023.
+After Saudi Arabia resumed bombing Yemen amidst the 2026 Iran war, Ansar Allah launched an offensive and succeeded in capturing territory along Yemen's western coast, potentially giving the group control over the geostrategically important Bab-el-Mandeb strait.